What is HEAD in Git?

 To fully understand how HEAD

-works, it's important to also understand the relation between HEAD
+works, it's essential also to understand the relationship between HEAD

 , Working Tree and Index (Staging area).
-A deep dive in this interrelation is under way and will be published in a coming post shortly!
+A deep dive into this interrelation will be published in a future post!

 Now that you know what HEAD